Go to the home page

 Added to this is the use of oats, which gives it a distinctive cloudy colour and a lovely roundness on the palate.

-NEIPA is often seen as a hop-laden fruit juice that generally appeals to everyone.
+NEIPA is often seen as a fruit juice packed with hops, which generally appeals to everyone.

 Double IPA

-Double IPAs (also known as Imperial IPAs) are IPAs with a higher alcohol content (around 8%) and a strong hop flavour.
+Double IPAs (also known as Imperial IPAs) are higher-alcohol (around 8%) and heavily hopped IPAs.

-However, with its generous malty base, DIPA is sometimes sweeter and more accessible than a traditional IPA.
+However, with its generous malty base, the DIPA is sometimes smoother and more approachable than a traditional IPA.

 Triple IPA

-Like a Double IPA, but even sweeter and hoppier, it can reach around 10% alcohol.
+Like a Double IPA, but even sweeter and hoppier, it can therefore reach around 10% ABV.

-Depending on the brewing technique, it can be smooth and flavourful, or more resinous with a stronger alcohol presence on the palate.
+Depending on the brewer’s skill, it can be smooth and flavourful, or more resinous, with the alcohol more pronounced on the palate.

 Belgian Triple

-The quintessential Belgian style, Triple often develops sweet aromas of caramel, banana, spicy fruits and bread, with a generously alcoholic bouquet.
+The quintessential Belgian style, the Triple often develops sweet aromas of caramel, banana, spiced fruit and bread, with a generously alcoholic bouquet.

 Gose

-A wheat beer that originally contained naturally salty water, brewers now add salt during brewing to recreate this authentic taste.
+A wheat beer that, in its original recipe, contains naturally salty water; today, brewers add a pinch of salt during brewing to recreate this authentic flavour.

-Releasing lactic acid during fermentation, it is lively, slightly tart, without bitterness and mineral.
+Releasing lactic acid during fermentation, it is lively, slightly tart, without bitterness and mineral-like.

 Sour

-The ultimate sour beer, sharp and invigorating, without bitterness and often brewed with fruit.
+The quintessential sour beer, sharp and invigorating, with no bitterness and often brewed with fruit.

 Unlike Gose, the acidity sometimes comes from